shakty/Vaccination/README.md

 # Vaccination

 ### Team Members:
-Kerem Ecerit, Azim Selvi, Lea Cohausz
+Kerem Cerit, Azim Selvi, Lea Cohausz

 #### Research Question:
 Does the percentage of the population already vaccinated and the infection rate of a virus influence people regarding their decision towards vaccination?